relai-ai/Continual-Learning-Terminal-Bench/README.md

 expanded task set that includes newly introduced tasks (Phase 2).
 These artifacts are the actual agent snapshots produced at each stage of that protocol.

-`do_agent_optimizers_compound.pdf` in this directory is a placeholder for the paper itself and will be replaced once the preprint is finalized.
+`do_agent_optimizers_compound.pdf` in this directory is the technical article draft.

 ## Layout